Pallavi-Randhe/Madhav-Ecommerce-Sales-Dashboard/README.md

 Objective:

-Owner of Madhav Store wants us to help them create dashboard to track and analyse their online sales across India.
+Owner of Madhav Store wants us to help them create dashboard to track and analyze their online sales across India.

 project learnings

-1 created interactive dashboard to track and analyse online sales data.
+1 created interactive dashboard to track and analyze online sales data.

 2 Used complex parameter to drill down in worksheet and customization using filters and slicers.